MicrosoftDocs/WSL/WSL/troubleshooting.md

 	```

 6. Additionally, if you have 3rd party hypervisors installed (Such as VMware or VirtualBox) then please ensure you have these on the latest versions which can support HyperV ([VMware 15.5.5+](https://blogs.vmware.com/workstation/2020/05/vmware-workstation-now-supports-hyper-v-mode.html) and [VirtualBox 6+](https://www.virtualbox.org/wiki/Changelog-6.0)) or are turned off.

+7. If you are receiving this error on an Azure Virtual Machine, check to ensure that [Trusted Launch](/azure/virtual-machines/trusted-launch) is disabled.
+[Nested Virtualization is not supported on Azure virtual machines](/azure/virtual-machines/trusted-launch#unsupported-features).

 Learn more about how to [Configure Nested Virtualization](/virtualization/hyper-v-on-windows/user-guide/nested-virtualization#configure-nested-virtualization) when running Hyper-V in a Virtual Machine.